jamaljfrank/jamaljfrank.github.io/_posts/2020-06-03-clients_request_and_servers_respond.markdown

 A HTTP request is a string that gets sent to a server.
 Its makeup specifies the details of the request.
 For instance, 'netflix.com/browse' and 'netflix.com/YourAccount are, respectively, requesting to see a catalogue and the details of my account.

+Moreover, requests can be categorized into four methods, GET, POST, PUT, and DELETE.

+A GET request refers to 'getting' information while a POST is used to submit information like creating an account.

+A PUT refers to editing an existing resource like changing your profile picture and DELETE does as the name implies.

 **Step Three: "Let me check the back room..."**
 Once we hit enter, the request hits a server's router.
 The router then matches the URL to the corresponding controller and action.
 Let's say there's a netflix controller.
 In reference to the mentioned URLs, we could be calling a 'browse' action or 'youraccount' action.